-- Pour batter through a sieve into cake pan.
-Press with a spatula to help batter go through a sieve.
-Tap pan on the counter to remove air bubbles.
-Using a spatula, smoothen the top of batter to remove any remaining bubbles.
+- Pour batter through a sieve into a cake pan.
+Press with a spatula to help the batter go through a sieve.
+Tap the pan on the counter to remove air bubbles.
+Using a spatula, smoothen the top of the batter to remove any remaining bubbles.

 - Remove pan from oven and drop it from a one-foot height onto the counter to prevent shrinkage.

-- When cake is cool enough to handle, remove from pan.
-Peel off parchment paper and turn it upside down onto a fresh piece of parchment paper.
+- When the cake is cool enough to handle, remove it from the pan.
+Peel off the parchment paper and turn it upside down onto a fresh piece of parchment paper.
 Wrap with plastic wrap and leave overnight at room temperature** to preserve moisture in the cake and for the flavour to develop.